ChrisJCarter91/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+HTML that introduces meaning to the web page rather than just presentation.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+block elements start on a new line and have margins and padding on all 4 sides

 3. What are the 4 areas of the box model?

+From the inside out: content > padding > border > margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross axis which runs perpendicular to the main-axis

 5. Explain why git is valuable to a team of developers.

+git allows multiple developers to work on the same project through different branches and merge them together.
+It also allows for greater version control so a new update doesn't completely break an app.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.